HannahXv/learngit/readtxt.md

 readTXT and one line
 ```

-git has a mutable index called stage git tacks changes
+git has a mutable index called stage git tacks changes of files.